René de Girardin: Rousseau

-In the French Revolution
+French Revolution

 Girardin had radical political ideas.
 Between 1777 and 1780 he brought a lawsuit against Berthier, the last chancellor of the King's exchequer.
 He called the Royal tax collectors "the oppressors of the peasants and creators of the gangrene of the country."
 As a protest, in 1787 he blocked the entrance to his park from noble hunters, who claimed the right to hunt anywhere, and put a large sign on a hut by the entrance proclaiming "The carpenter is master of his own house".
 For this he was called before the Council of Marshals of France and reprimanded, and left to England and Belgium to avoid being arrested.

 Girardin returned to France after the Revolution in 1789.
 He entered politics advocating Rousseau's ideas and wanted a representative assembly.
 He became a member of the party of Jacobins in 1790.

 The next year he published a pamphlet proposing the abolition of the Royal Army, and its replacement by a citizen's militia.
 And another pamphlet calling for all laws to be approved by the public.
 He was disillusioned by the massacre on the Champ de Mars in Paris on July 17, 1791; he left politics and moved to his estate at Ermenonville.